steinwurf/steinwurf-docs/source/coding_style.rst

 put it in ``happy.hpp``.
 This makes the classes easier to find in the source tree.
 Exceptions to this rule are nested classes.

+.. note:: Remember to also add a unit test for your new class.
+          Find more information about this in our :ref:`unit_testing` section.

+.. note:: If your new class resides in a namespace, make sure to place
+          the source file in the corresponding directory.
+More details in the :ref:`namespaces_and_directories` section.

 Indentation
 -----------
 We always indent code using SPACES and NOT TABS.
 The size of an indentation